lsfratel/webspark/README.md

-from webspark.contrib.plugins import SchemaPlugin from webspark.core import View from webspark.http import Context from webspark.schema import Schema, StringField, IntegerField from webspark.utils import apply
+from webspark.contrib.plugins import SchemaPlugin from webspark.core import View from webspark.http import Context from webspark.validation import Schema, StringField, IntegerField from webspark.utils import apply

 # Define a schema for validation